-On December 31, 2015, the Company completed a financing, raising gross proceeds of \$115,000.
-Additional funds were also raised subsequent to year end, as discussed in the Subsequent Events section of this MD&A. The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2016 and beyond, however additional capital will be needed to continue with the active exploration of the Genesis property in 2016.
+On February 1, 2016, the Company completed a financing, raising gross proceeds of \$72,460.
+Coupled with the deferral of management salaries, this financing covered the cash costs for the first quarter.
+The Company currently has sufficient working capital to meet its minimum contractual obligations to December 31, 2016 and beyond, however additional capital will be needed to continue with the active exploration of the Genesis property in 2016.